emacsorphanage/ov/README.md

 #### ov-goto-prev `(&optional point-or-prop prop-or-point val)`

-Move cursor to the previous overlay position.
-You can specify arguments the same as `ov-prev` above.
+Move cursor to the beginning of previous overlay.
+The arguments are the same as for `ov-prev`.

 ```cl
 (ov-goto-prev)